Go North East: 1990s: Early expansion

 In March 1995, the Go-Ahead Group acquired OK Motor Services for £5.4 million.
 Following the acquisition, many of OK's staff, including the general manager, Charles Marshall, became employees of Go-Ahead.
 OK initially became one of Go-Ahead's locally managed subsidiaries, with Marshall remaining in charge.
 Go-Ahead later took steps to streamline the business, with several of the group's earlier acquisitions transferred to OK.

 In August 1998, a new depot was opened on Deptford Terrace, Sunderland.
 This saw the closure of the nearby Park Lane depot, which was demolished to allow the development of the current Park Lane Interchange, which opened in May 1999, ahead of the introduction of Tyne and Wear Metro services between Pelaw and South Hylton via Sunderland.
 Additionally, the company's depot at Philadelphia Lane, Houghton-le-Spring, was also closed at this time.
 The depot remained in situ until the early 2020s, until it was demolished to allow for redevelopment of the area.

 2000s

 In February 2005, the company's depot in South Shields was closed, with operations transferred to Sunderland (Deptford).

-The following year, in March 2006, Bishop Auckland depot and some operations were acquired by Arriva North East.
-Remaining operations transferred to Chester-le-Street, with the company retaining an, albeit smaller, presence in and around the town.
+The following year, on 8 April 2006, the former OK Motor Services depot in Bishop Auckland was closed, with some of its operations acquired by Arriva North East and operated from their own depot in the town.
+Go North East's remaining operations transferred to Chester-le-Street, with the company retaining an, albeit smaller, presence in and around Bishop Auckland.

 In October 2007, the company acquired Stanley-based operator Stanley Taxis, which operated both commercial and tendered local bus services in County Durham and Tyne and Wear.
 At the time of acquisition, operations consisted of a fleet of 13 vehicles and 16 staff.